fuatakgun/eufy_security/README.md

 2- RTSP - As of now, live stream is limited to 3 minutes and this is a hard limitation by Eufy, so we do not have a solution in place.
 So, if you keep live stream running more than 3 minutes, it will be turned off by hardware but **home assistant will not be notified on this**.
 So, next time you want to start live stream, you notice that nothing will be happening as we assume that it is already running.
 As a workaround, please call stop and start in order. https://github.com/fuatakgun/eufy_security/issues/10#issuecomment-886251442

 3- P2P - To have P2P streaming work out, we have an additional add-on to mirror incoming video bytes and stream as it is an RTSP stream.
 But to do so, integration first needs to analyze X seconds from incmoing bytes to understand video codec information (dimensions, fps, codec etc) and then initializes the stream on add-on.
-So, depending on your hardware and video quality this could change between 1 to 5 seconds.
+So, depending on your hardware and video quality (**please always set Streaming Quality to Low**) this could change between 1 to 5 seconds.
 I am able to stream more than 15 minutes for my 2C cameras using P2P.
 If your P2P stream fails to start, please play with this configuration in integration options page.
 Check below image;

 ![image](https://user-images.githubusercontent.com/11085566/136794616-fa238dd8-9bd6-41d8-ac14-2c0fb4f0eb23.png)